github/docs/content/codespaces/codespaces-reference/using-the-github-codespaces-plugin-for-jetbrains.md

   ![Screenshot of the log button](/assets/images/help/codespaces/jetbrains-plugin-icon-log.png)

   Open the codespace creation log in the editor window.
-For more information, see "[GitHub Codespaces logs](/codespaces/troubleshooting/github-codespaces-logs)."
+For more information, see "[{% data variables.product.prodname_github_codespaces %} logs](/codespaces/troubleshooting/github-codespaces-logs)."

 * **Rebuild the dev container**

   ![Screenshot of the rebuild button](/assets/images/help/codespaces/jetbrains-plugin-icon-rebuild.png)

   Rebuild your codespace to apply changes you've made to the dev container configuration.
 The JetBrains client will close and you must reopen the codespace.
-For more information, see "[Codespaces lifecycle](/codespaces/developing-in-codespaces/codespaces-lifecycle#rebuilding-a-codespace)."
+For more information, see "[The codespace lifecycle](/codespaces/developing-in-codespaces/the-codespace-lifecycle#rebuilding-a-codespace)."